XML RSS

 The Best Laundry Detergent for a Lower Cost Laundry Day

-Which is the best laundry detergent for the environment and a green lifestyle?
-And which is the best for your pocket?
+Which is the best laundry detergent for the environment and a green lifestyle and is also the best for your pocket?

-Answer: A laundry ball!
-Except that it isn't really a detergent at all... but it does the same job.
+A laundry ball!
+(Except that, of course it isn't really a detergent at all... but it does the same job.)

 You save on detergent because the laundry ball simply replaces it.
 For most washes you can just use a washball, keeping your detergent for really stubborn stuff.